-The Tommy Flowers SCITT primary course leads to Qualified Teacher Status (QTS) and a Post-Graduate Certificate in Education (PGCE).
+The Tommy Flowers SCITT primary course leads to Qualified Teacher Status (QTS).
 You will train across the 5-11 age range in our partnership schools, where you will learn from experienced practitioners, particularly your personal mentor.

 Four days per week are spent on placement in our partnership schools.
 One day per week, you will join the rest of your cohort for training with the Tommy Flowers SCITT.
 In grading the Tommy Flowers SCITT as ‘outstanding’, Ofsted described the training received by trainees as ‘exemplary’.
 Our curriculum is broken into six areas: